Peddle History, Family Crest & Coats of Arms

 Early History of the Peddle family

-Another 133 words (10 lines of text) covering the years 1615, 1685, 1656 and 1679 are included under the topic Early Peddle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Peddle research.
+Another 67 words (5 lines of text) covering the years 1615, 1685, 1656 and 1679 are included under the topic Early Peddle History in all our PDF Extended History products and printed products wherever possible.

 Peddle Spelling Variations